 BETTY WONG (Box Office Assistant/Education Assistant) begins her twelfth season at New Stage.
 She enjoys traveling to schools throughout the state with the Professional Intern Company to provide live theatre experiences for students of all ages.
 When not on the road, you can find her in the box office.
 She has also served for many years as a volunteer in other areas of the theatre.
 Her professional work experiences in education and her passion for live theatre has contributed to the growth and expansion of New Stage’s Educational Department.
 She has served as a consultant to school districts throughout the state of Mississippi.
 Wong has a B.S. in Educational Psychology from Mississippi State University, and a M.Ed. from Delta State University.

 ELISE MCDONALD (Stage Manager) is a graduate of The University of Southern Mississippi with a B.A. in theatre.
 She began stage management while at Southern and was able to work on shows such as Light Up the Sky, A Lesson From Aloes, Fallen Angels, The Good Doctor, Big Love, Little Shop of Horrors, and Electra.
 She worked as a production assistant in stage management at the Arkansas Repertory Theatre and was backstage for several shows such as Les Miserable, The Foreigner, The Elephant Man and The Who’s Tommy.
-McDonald begins her sixth season at New Stage.
+McDonald begins her seventh season at New Stage.
 Some of her favorite past productions include: Dracula, The Foreigner, The Great Gatsby, Hairspray, The Grapes of Wrath, The Whipping Man, All The Way, Peter Pan, One Man Two Guvnors, Crimes of the Heart, and The Robber Bridegroom.
 She is excited to be working with New Stage and would like to thank her family and friends for their unending support!

 MICHAEL TOBIN (Production Associate) graduated from Belhaven University with a B.A. in English and minors in creative writing and theatre.
 Some of his previous credits include lighting design and assistant technical direction for The 39 Steps, lighting design and technical direction for Sketching the Soul, dramaturg for Mayfair Ma Chere, master electrician for The White Snake and Big Fish the Musical, and stage management for Little Shop of Horrors.